Tatarbunary Uprising: Long-term consequences

 Many participants of the uprising took refuge across the Dniestr in the village of Jura (Camenca raion), then part of the newly created Moldavian ASSR, and were very well treated but most of them suffered greatly during the Great Purge of 1937-1938.

 Another event following the uprising was the de facto banning of the Romanian Communist Party by the third Mârzescu Law while the second had banned it de jure.
 The law was approved by the Parliament on 17 December and it came into force two days later thus leading to the arrests of almost all the communist party members, most of them being non-Romanians.

-Today, there is a Soviet-era monument dedicated to the uprising in Tatarbunary, Ukraine, as well as in other villages of the Odessa Oblast.
-Since Ukraine gained its independence, every year, on 16 September, the Ukrainian authorities organize ceremonies at the monument (but also in other parts of Ukraine) to commemorate the uprising and to celebrate the “struggle of Ukrainians for liberation from the Romanian occupation”.
-This attracted criticism from the Romanians, who do not consider the events at Tatarbunary a popular uprising, but an action of destabilization orchestrated by the Soviet Union.
-The uprising is comemorated in Moldova as well by the Party of Communists.